Cross Section of the Track

 About mobile phone reception…

 It’s not so long ago that a fair bit of Tassie outside of major towns and cities was out of mobile range (it still is – if your provider uses something other than the Telstra or Optus networks).
-Out on the Three Capes you’re likely to get at least some reception every day – pretty reliably on the first two days, here and there on day three and most of way on day four.
+Out on the Three Capes you’re likely to get at least some reception every day – pretty reliably on the first two days, here and there on day three and most of the way on day four.
 Surveyors and Retakunna huts enjoy reliable reception but it can be a bit sketchy at Munro.
 A lot will depend on your mobile provider’s network (see earlier comment in brackets).

 Can I go swimming?